-The three elements of unpredictability can be combined in various ways to generate tasks ranging from completely predictable to completely unpredictable (Table 77.1).
-Several groups have implemented several variations of unpredictability both within and between step tracking tasks to investigate the possible loss of ability to use predictability to improve performance in, for example, Parkinson's disease [Flowers, 1978; Sheridan et al., 1987; Watson et al., 1997].
-In addition to unpredictability, other characteristics can be built into step tasks including explicit target zones [Sheridan et al., 1987] and visual gaps in target [Flowers, 1976; Warabi et al., 1986].
+The three elements of unpredictability can be combined in various ways to generate tasks ranging from completely predictable to completely unpredictable (Table 31.1).
+Several groups have implemented several variations of unpredictability both within and between step tracking tasks to investigate the possible loss of ability to use predictability to improve performance in, for example, Parkinson's disease (Flowers, 1978a; Sheridan et al., 1987; Watson et al., 1997).
+In addition to unpredictability, other characteristics can be built into step tasks including explicit target zones (Sheridan et al., 1987) and visual gaps in target (Flowers, 1976; Warabi et al., 1986).

-An example of a 1-D step tracking task possessing full spatial and temporal unpredictability is that of Jones and colleagues [Jones and Donaldson, 1986; Jones et al., 1993] (Figure 77.3a).
+An example of a 1-D step tracking task possessing full spatial and temporal unpredictability is that of Jones and colleagues (Jones and Donaldson, 1986; Jones et al., 1993; Heitger et al., 2004; Innes et al., 2007, 2009a) (Figure 31.4a).
 The task comprises 32 abrupt steps alternating between displacement from and return to center screen.
-In the non-preview form, spatial unpredictability is present in the outward steps through four randomly distributed amplitude/direction movements (large and small steps requiring 90 and 22.5 deg. on a steering wheel respectively, and both to right and left of center) with temporal unpredictability achieved via four randomly distributed durations between steps (2.8, 3.4, 4.0, 4.6 sec).
-This task has been used, together with preview random tracking, to demonstrate deficits in sensory-motor control in the asymptomatic arm of subjects who have had a unilateral stroke [Jones et al., 1989].
+In the nonpreview form, spatial unpredictability is present in the outward steps through four randomly distributed amplitude/direction movements (large and small steps requiring 90.0 and 22.5 deg on a steering wheel, respectively, and both to right and left of center) with temporal unpredictability achieved via four randomly distributed durations between steps (2.8, 3.4, 4.0, 4.6 s).
+This task has been used, together with preview random tracking, to demonstrate deficits in sensory-motor control in the asymptomatic "good" arm of subjects who have had a unilateral stroke (Jones et al., 1989).